themodulecollective/xProgress/README.md

 - add/extend functions for Job Progress display
 - extend Set-xProgress to include adjustment of progress interval using -CalculatedProgressInterval and/or -ExplicitProgressInterval
 - Add a switch to New-xProgress to support creating the instance but not yet starting the stopwatch.
 Add Start-xProgress and Stop-xProgress to support starting and stopping the stopwatch.
 This would allow creation of a hierarchy of xProgress instances in one place in a function or script to be activated as needed.
 This also enables some advanced functionality with Parent/Child scenarios for automation of stages/steps.
+- possibly incorporate some gui progress bars like this: https://key2consulting.com/powershell-how-to-display-job-progress/ or https://github.com/Tiberriver256/PoshProgressBar